Davsan88/guidesAndNotes/React/react-forms.md

 }
 ```

 **Key Points**:
 - `event.currentTarget`: Refers to the form that triggered the event.
 - `FormData`: Extracts data without binding inputs to React state.
 - `formEl.reset()`: Clears the form after submission.

+**Use Cases**:
+- Large forms with multiple fields.
+- Directly submitting data to an API.

+---

 ### **Advanced Topics**